HIDE-Kanazawa/project-shuka/README.md

 The site can be deployed with GitHub Pages.
 Enable Pages from the repository settings and serve content from the `main` branch (root).
 A `CNAME` file is included for the custom domain `project-shuka.com`.

+### About CNAME
+- Purpose: bind the site to the custom domain `project-shuka.com` on GitHub Pages.
+- Format: the file must contain exactly one line with the domain name (no protocol, no path).
+Comments are not supported.
+- DNS: ensure the domain points to GitHub Pages (A/ALIAS/CNAME records as appropriate) and that the custom domain is set in the repository’s Pages settings.

 ## Notes

 This site is a static build checked into the repository.
 No build step is required.
 Node.js 18+ is recommended for tooling compatibility.